-If you’ve ever applied for a U.S. visa, you might have heard the term “dual intent.”
-Many people don’t know or understand this concept, so let’s explain what dual intent is, in particular so that you don’t get into a situation where the visa you choose makes later applying for a U.S. green card difficult or impossible.
+If you've ever applied for a nonimmigrant U.S. visa, you might have heard the term "dual intent."
+Failing to understand what dual intent is could get you into a situation where the visa you choose makes later applying for a U.S. green card difficult or impossible.
 Here, we'll look at:

-Basically, the doctrine of dual intent deals with non-U.S. nationals’ intentions as to how long they plan to remain in the United States.
+Basically, the doctrine of dual intent deals with non-U.S. nationals' intentions as to how long they plan to remain in the United States.
 If the foreign national intends to live in the U.S. for only a temporary time (say, for a job or school), as opposed to permanently, then they fit one of the key qualifications for a temporary visa.
-In legal terms, their intent would be classified as “nonimmigrant intent.”
+In legal terms, their intent would be classified as "nonimmigrant intent."

-For example, if you came to the U.S. solely to work at your company’s U.S. branch for a maximum of three years, with the full intention of returning to your home country at the end of that time, you have nonimmigrant intent.
-During the application process, once you convince a U.S. consular officer of this intent, he or she will feel safe granting you the U.S. entry visa.
+For example, if you came to the U.S. solely to work at your company's U.S. branch for a maximum of three years, with the full intention of returning to your home country at the end of that time, you have nonimmigrant intent.
+During the application process, once you convince a U.S. consular officer of this intent, the officer will feel safe granting you the U.S. entry visa.

 Dual intent visas can be hugely useful to anyone who, for example, hopes their job in the U.S. will turn to a permanent one, leading the employer to sponsor them for a green card.